Atsugewi language: Consonants

 Atsugewi has 32 consonants.
 Most of these form pairs of plain and glottalized.
 Plosives and affricates also have a third, aspirated member of the series (except for the single glottal stop).

 Vowels

-Atsugewi language has basically only three vowels: /a/, /o/, and /i/; /e/ is the allophone of /i/ while /o/ is the allophone of /u/.
+Atsugewi language has basically only three vowels: /a/, /u/, and /i/; [e] is the allophone of /i/ while [o] is the allophone of /u/.
 However, it has been supported by Leonard Talmy (1972) that there are instances such as the word ce "the eye(s)" where e can be analyzed as a proper phoneme.